daniilgriga/HashTable/README.md

 Lab work on programming in the [ded32](https://github.com/ded32) course on optimizing search in a hash table.

-A **Hash Table** is a data structure that maps keys to values for efficient lookups, insertions, and deletions.
+A **Hash Table** is a data structure that maps keys to values for efficient lookups and insertions.

-It uses a hash function to compute an index into an array where the value is stored. **Collisions** (when different keys map to the same index) are resolved using techniques like separate chaining (linked lists).
+It uses a hash function to compute an index into an array where the value is stored. **Collisions** (when different keys map to the same index) are resolved using one of techniques like separate chaining - **linked lists** (there is also an **open addressing** technique).

 Hash tables offer average-case time **complexity of O(1)** for operations, making them ideal for applications requiring fast access, such as caches, dictionaries, and databases.